mkopciuszynski/ElettraSPEM/README.md

 The last browser (3D) might be used also to browse all the areas of a region scan (after the data are loaded only the last line is shown).

 ### Additional features
 They appear on certain data type.
-For example "To K" is visible on on a 2D scan.
+For example "To K" is visible only on a 2D scan.

 #### Buttons
 - "Del" - remove completely data form Igor (the source hdf5 file is not removed).